What to Use Instead of Focus Friend

 The case for a dog you actually have to feed

-For anyone who found the bean too low stakes, a dog that goes hungry when you drift is the difference they were missing.
+For anyone who found the bean too low stakes, a dog that gets hungry when you drift is the difference they were missing.

-Here is the part no other focus pet does.
-The donuts you earn in Focus Dog also fund real meals for real shelter dogs.
-Your studying, your deep work, your phone free hour, all of it ladders up to food for an animal that genuinely needs it.
+None of the other pets on this page can do this part.
+The gems you earn in Focus Dog can be gifted, and gifted gems become real meals for real shelter dogs.
+Every study session and phone-free hour stacks up into food for a dog who is still waiting for a home.
 Forest built its name on the same idea with trees.
 Focus Dog does it with dogs, which simply lands differently if you are more of an animal person, and you can see exactly how focus time turns into shelter meals here.

 It also answers that quiet “what is this for” question.
 The reward is no longer just a number going up.
 When you put the phone down, something in the real world gets a little better, which is the whole reason to use a focus app at all.
 It is the same logic behind why digital overload quietly erodes the friendships we say matter most.
 Attention you reclaim is worth more than a streak.